Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/5_RGB_LED.rst

 Move the program folder “ **Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes** ” to disk(D) in advance with the path of “ **D:/Micropython_Codes** ”.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “05.1_RandomColorLight”and double click “RandomColorLight.py”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “RandomColorLight”and double click “RandomColorLight.py”.

 RandomColorLight
 --------------------------------